Mystery Submarine (1963 film): Plot

 It is not long before British intelligence suggest a new use for the submarine as a Trojan Horse.
-A picked crew of volunteers led by Commander Tarlton (Edward Judd) take the U-153 back to war, to intercept and disable a German Wolf-pack; in this they succeed, even sinking the Wolf-pack leader in their subsequent escape.
+A picked crew of volunteers led by Commander Tarlton take the U-153 back to war, to intercept and disable a German Wolf-pack; in this they succeed, even sinking the Wolf-pack leader in their subsequent escape.

-Her mission accomplished the U-153 is attacked and sunk by a British Frigate whose crew is oblivious to the submarine's mission or identity.
+Her mission accomplished, the U-153 is attacked and sunk by a British frigate whose crew is oblivious to the submarine's mission or identity.
 Commander Tarlton orders his men to abandon ship, getting his crew off intact before she goes down.
-Their rescuers are astonished to learn that not only are the men they recover from the sea all British, but by attacking they have just sunk one of ‘His Majesty’s submarines…’
+Their rescuers are astonished to learn that not only are the men they recover from the sea all British, but by attacking they have just sunk one of 'His Majesty's submarines...'